 Here, let me make it easy to remember.
 Keep your station clear...or I WILL KILL YOU!

-Linguini's line beforehand was pretty good.
-Anton Ego remained composed and pretty smug when he suddenly appear to talk to Linguini; after he calls Linguini 'slow for someone in the fast lane,' Linguini replies with Ego being thin for someone who likes food.
-Anton actually hesitates briefly and looks surprised with the reporters also the same.
+- Linguini's line beforehand was pretty good.
+Anton Ego remained composed and pretty smug when he suddenly appears to talk to Linguini; after he calls Linguini 'slow for someone in the fast lane,' Linguini replies that Ego is thin for someone who likes food.
+Anton actually hesitates briefly and looks surprised, as do the reporters.
 From what it looks like, it's the first time someone talked back at him.

 "We're not cooks... but we are family."

-Linguini, at the climax when he has to be the sole waiter for the entire restaurant and in handling the role with lightning efficiency, realizes that maître d' is his true calling.
+- Linguini, at the climax when he has to be the sole waiter for the entire restaurant.
+He handles the role with lightning efficiency, showing that maître d' is his true calling.